dsa-ou/allowed/README.md

 Unzip the downloaded file if your web browser hasn't done so.
 This creates an `allowed-main` folder within your downloads folder.

-The only file you need within that folder is `allowed.py`, which you may move to anywhere, e.g. to the folder with the code you want to check.
+The only files you need within that folder are `allowed.py` and `m269.json`, which you may move to anywhere, e.g. to the folder with the code you want to check.
 The files `sample.py` and `sample.ipynb` are example files with code to check.

 ## Usage